sourcebots/docs/docs/programming/index.md

 ```

 !!! info
-    Debug mode is quite verbose.
-It will print a lot of information that you will not need.
+    Debug mode is very verbose.
+It will print a lot of information that you may not need.

 ## Included Libraries